-In this course students learn about the fundamental principles of growth and development from conception through childhood to old age.
+Description: In this course students learn about the fundamental principles of growth and development from conception through childhood to old age.
 The course includes the study of the biological process of development, as well as the emotional, social, cognitive, and psychological development of the individual within a cultural and historical context.
 This course is cross-listed with HFST 1500.

-PSY 1234 Psychology in Popular Media
+PSY 1234 Psychology in Popular Media Semester(s) Taught: TBA

-This course is designed to demonstrate the prevalence of psychology concepts in our lives.
+Credits, Lecture hours, Lab hours: (2:2:0) Description: This course is designed to demonstrate the prevalence of psychology concepts in our lives.
 These concepts will be studied through and demonstrated via popular media outlets.
 Students will view various TV programs, movies, and comic strips which illustrate psychological principles.
 After such, students will evaluate how and which principles are being displayed.
 This is a general interest and cross disciplinary course.

-PSY 1400 Analysis of Behavior
+PSY 1400 Analysis of Behavior Semester(s) Taught: Fall

-In this course, students learn about the fundamental principles of learning and behavior.
-The course reviews topics related to the effective use of conditioning to influence one's personal behaviors, behaviors of others, as well as animal behaviors.
+Credits, Lecture hours, Lab hours: (3:3:0) Description: In this course, students learn about the fundamental principles of learning and behavior.
+The course reviews topics related to the effective use of conditioning to influence one?s personal behaviors, behaviors of others, as well as animal behaviors.
 This class has broad application in education, medicine, and even raising a family.

-Prerequisite: PSY-1010 Corequisite: PSY-1401
+Prerequisites: PSY-1010 Corequisites: PSY-1401